 Yet Alive is a project to publish resources for a Wesleyan faith that is LGBTQIA-affirming, progressive, and vibrant.

 We aim to be resource for a robust faith that highlights the intersections of pan-Wesleyan heritage with contemporary applications, claiming LGBTQIA+-affirmation, and especially seeking to elevate voices that are historically on the margins of the church for reasons of race, ethnicity, class, nationality, disability, and gender identity.
-Even among affirming thinkers, Wesleyan theology gives us room for both orthodoxy and exploration, and the publication will lean on this theological diversity to highlight the richness of our tradition.
+Even among affirming thinkers, Wesleyan theology gives us room for both orthodoxy and exploration.

 Cat Clyburn (they/them or she/her) is a student at Duke Divinity School working on an MDiv with a concentration in Food and Faith.
 They are from rural North Carolina.
 They have an abiding passion for growing a connection to land as a way to anchor an understanding of racial justice as we work towards reckoning with history.

 Dylan Parson, MDiv (he/him) is a provisional elder in the Western Pennsylvania Conference of the UMC, currently serving as senior pastor of a four-church charge in Pittsburgh.

 Jenna DeWitt (she/her) is an aromantic asexual Methodist.
 She lives in sunny Southern California.
 Jenna earned a bachelor of arts in news-editorial journalism from Baylor University and has over a decade of experience working on Christian magazines.